Courses

 This is an advanced course in the methods and techniques of corporate and non-for-profit media.
 Emphasis will be placed upon workplace practices and freelancing.
 Students build an online personal portfolio presence.
 Professional comportment and interaction are demonstrated through client interaction and production.

-Prerequisites: DM 250 or 281 and junior standing
+Prerequisites: DM 250 or 281 and senior standing

 DM 453 Animation Portfolio and Professional Practices